Testing spontaneous wavefunction collapse with quantum electromechanics

 \textit{Minimum testable collapse rate.} Table~\ref{noisytable} displays a quantitative summary of all noise sources in the qubit-resonator system.
-Their sum produces a spurious qubit excited state population of $P(\ket{e}) \approx 7 \times 10^{-6}$.
-Equating this to the CSL-induced excitation probability of $P_{\mathrm{CSL}} \approx 2 \pi \lambda_c D/\gamma_r$, yields a the minimum testable collapse rate of $\lambda_{\mathrm{c,min}} = 7 \times 10^{-12} \; \mathrm{s}^{-1}$ at the expected correlation length ($r_c = 10^{-7} \; \mathrm{m}$).
+Their sum produces a spurious qubit excited state population of $P(\ket{e}) \approx 9 \times 10^{-7}$.
+Equating this to the CSL-induced excitation probability of $P_{\mathrm{CSL}} \approx 2 \pi \lambda_c D \eta/\gamma_r$, yields a the minimum testable collapse rate of $\lambda_{\mathrm{c,min}} \approx 1.9 \times 10^{-12} \; \mathrm{s}^{-1}$ at the expected correlation length ($r_c = 10^{-7} \; \mathrm{m}$).
 Our analysis predicts that the dominant noise source is likely to arise from quasiparticle poisoning.
 While still in their infancy, techniques to suppress this are under active study since it is a key noise source in superconducting quantum computing.
 Early techniques have already proven to be highly effective~\cite{Court2008}, and variety of recent proposals have been made to achieve further suppression~\cite{HosseinkhaniA2017OCfN, RiwarR.-P2019Eqtw, MannilaE.T2019Dpei, mannila2021superconductor}.
-Suppression of one order of magnitude beyond the current state of the art would reduce the quasiparticle heating to $\Gamma_{\mathrm{QP}}/2\pi \approx 3 \; \mathrm{Hz}$, corresponding to $\lambda_{c,\mathrm{min,s}} \approx 6 \times 10^{-13} \; \mathrm{s}^{-1}$.
+Suppression of one order of magnitude beyond the current state of the art would reduce the quasiparticle heating to $\Gamma_{\mathrm{QP}}/2\pi \approx 3 \; \mathrm{Hz}$, corresponding to $\lambda_{c,\mathrm{min,s}} \approx 5.3 \times 10^{-13} \; \mathrm{s}^{-1}$.

 Fig.~\ref{boundss2} shows the CSL exclusion region as a function of correlation length.
-It includes the upper bounds on the collapse rate that our proposal would achieve with existing technology and with a one order of magnitude further suppression of quasiparticle poisoning (solid orange line and dashed orange line respectively), as well as the upper bounds from previous experiments and Bassi \textit{et. al}'s and Adler's lower bounds.
-As can be seen, our proposal has the potential to significant extend the exclusion region.
-Using existing technology it could close the gap between upper and lower bounds by two order of magnitude at the expected correlation length.
-With further suppression of quasiparticle poisoning it could fully close the gap allowing a conclusive test Bassi \textit{et. al}'s lower bound~\cite{Vin2020,Forstner2020}.
+It includes the upper bounds on the collapse rate that our proposal would achieve with existing technology (solid orange line), as well as the upper bounds from previous experiments and Bassi \textit{et. al}'s and Adler's lower bounds.
+As can be seen, with the realistic parameters chosen, our proposal has the potential to almost fully close the gap allowing a conclusive test of Bassi \textit{et. al}'s lower bound~\cite{Vin2020,Forstner2020}.
+With further suppression of quasiparticle poisoning, or improved BAW quality factors, it could extend the upper bounds beyond Bassi \textit{et. al}'s lower bound~\cite{Vin2020,Forstner2020}.